 Systematic desensitisation is essentially the same, except that a relaxation exercise is built in.
 Traditionally, you would spend some time learning to relax “on demand” before exposing yourself to the situation.
 Here is an example of a fast-track version of systematic desensitisation for dental needle phobia:

 - You may be asked to imagine you’re in a car looking at the speedo.
 The faster the speed, the more nervous you feel.
 Then you try to imagine lowering the speed and thus lowering your anxiety.

 - Then, you and your dentist get an empty syringe with no needle on it.
 You move it towards your mouth, and you have to lower the “speed” as the two of you are doing it.
 This is repeated 5 or 6 times until you are completely relaxed.

 - Then you “escalate”, the needle is attached but with the cap on, and the same is repeated until you’ve lowered the speed so that you feel completely relaxed.

-- The same is repeated with the local anesthetic cartridge in the syringe, but with the needle still capped.
+- Repeat with the local anaesthetic cartridge in the syringe, but with the needle still capped.

 - Then, the cap is taken off the needle but the needle isn’t inserted.

 - And so on…

 All this would take a dentist skilled with this technique about half an hour, although it very much depends on the individual.

 For a more detailed step-by-step description of dental needle desensitisation, Greig Taylor and Caroline Campbell have published A clinical guide to needle desensitisation (PDF).
 Although the guide refers to child patients, one can easily adapt it for use with adult patients.